-Want to know the testing process of VueJS application?
+Want to know the testing process of the VueJS application?
 Then here is the article that deals with Testing VueJS Application.
 Before we start the article let’s know why testing is necessary?

 Why Testing is necessary?

 Well, Testing helps you make sure all parts of your app work as expected.
 It gives you the confidence to ship often while being able to refactor later knowing you won’t break anything.